Comparing IM Cannabis (IMCC) & The Competition

 |2.27

-IM Cannabis presently has a consensus target price of $8.75, indicating a potential upside of 155.10%.
-As a group, “Medicinals & botanicals” companies have a potential upside of 46.67%.
-Given IM Cannabis’ stronger consensus rating and higher probable upside, research analysts plainly believe IM Cannabis is more favorable than its rivals.
+IM Cannabis currently has a consensus price target of $8.75, indicating a potential upside of 165.15%.
+As a group, “Medicinals & botanicals” companies have a potential upside of 47.56%.
+Given IM Cannabis’ stronger consensus rating and higher possible upside, equities research analysts clearly believe IM Cannabis is more favorable than its peers.

-This table compares IM Cannabis and its rivals’ net margins, return on equity and return on assets.

 Summary